klncgty/Project_BEAM/README.md

 ### Results based on the type of source file.

 ```
   When working on PDFs, search results are not efficient in terms of price.
   Because the unit price of the target material cannot be reached.
+> [!TIP]
-  However, when working on json as a source, thanks to the dictionary structure, it is possible to bring the relevant material in the form of a dict and easily access the price information of that related material.
+  However, when working on json as a source, thanks to the dictionary structure,
+   it is possible to bring the relevant material in the form of a dict and easily access the price information of that related material.

 ```